 If communicating is not an option or you feel too uncomfortable bringing up the topic, you have every opportunity to decline the invitation.
 Perhaps not receiving a gift from the couple is a sign that you’re not that close, or perhaps it was an oversight.
 You may never really know without communication, but if the whole situation left you uncomfortable or you’ve grown apart, you’re under no obligation.

 It’s important, however, to remember that if you would have wanted to go and the only thing holding you back is the gift situation, there are other better and more constructive solutions than simply saying “no thanks.”
 Sometimes in life, it’s worth a tough conversation to ensure things work out for the best.

 “Tit for Tat”

 Perhaps the easiest option is to RSVP yes and celebrate the couple without giving a gift yourselves.
-To some, it reeks of retaliation and to others it may seem only natural, given that they’ve done the same to you.
-If you chose this option, it’s important to remember that it may lead to a sticky situation down the road.
+To some, it reeks of retaliation, and to others, it may seem only natural, given that they’ve done the same to you.
+If you choose this option, it’s important to remember that it may lead to a sticky situation down the road.
 Even though you let it go, they may even call you out on your lack of giving, in which your reply would be, “Well you didn’t give us one when it was our wedding!”
-This is not only a lame excuse (think of toddlers yelling, “but SHE did it first!) but they also may be completely oblivious which will only add fuel to the fire.
-Before doing this, strongly consider the option of a tough conversation, first.
+This is not only a lame excuse (think of toddlers yelling, “but she did it first!) but they also may be completely oblivious which will only add fuel to the fire.
+Before doing this, strongly consider the option of a tough conversation first.